klange/toaruos/README.md

 * [Early boot screen testing and some old serial output](http://i.imgur.com/1CMJ0.jpg)

 ## Testing it Out ##
-If you are on Debian/Ubuntu/etc., you can clone the repository and run:
+From some Linux hosts (Ubuntu/Debian, Fedora), you can clone the repository and run:

     ./build.sh